Curriculum

 What are the goals of this class?

-At the beginning, students will learn erhu, yueqin, etc. as a group.
+At the beginning, students will be devided into two groups to learn erhu or singing.
 As students become more skilled, they will perform together as a band.
 Ultimately, we want students to enjoy music, learn how to compromise, respect, and constructively communicate with their bandmates.
 Students will build unique bonding experiences during rehearsals and performances.
-They will work together toward common goals and develop good practice habits by following through with rehearsal commitments and practice routines.
+By working together towards common goals and adhering to rehearsal commitments and practice routines, students will develop good practice habits.
+Additionally, this class offers a unique opportunity for students to learn Chinese through the lens of music.

 Er Hu